collegeman/illuminate-xr/README.md

 * Patterns for creating reactive VR UI, powered by [Vue](https://vuejs.org/) and A-Frame
 * Laravel WebSockets pre-configured for self-hosting fast, scalable networked experiences
-* Provide familiar and comfortable networking experiences, with Lobbies and Rooms
+* Familiar and comfortable networked experiences including Lobbies and Rooms
 * Use [Cashier](https://laravel.com/docs/8.x/billing) to charge credit cards and manage paid subscriptions
 * Use [Socialite](https://laravel.com/docs/8.x/socialite) to allow visitors to login using their social media accounts and [many other providers](https://socialiteproviders.com/)
 * Add an API to your project using [Passport](https://laravel.com/docs/8.x/passport), and allow your users to have and manage profiles